q3769/semver-maven-plugin/README.md

 ### Increment normal version number

 ```
-$ mvn semver:major
+$ mvn semver:increment-major
 ```

 increments 1.2.3-beta.1 into 2.0.0, where 1.2.3-beta.1 is the existing value

 ```
-$ mvn semver:minor -Dsnapshot=true
+$ mvn semver:increment-minor -Dsnapshot=true
 ```

 increments 1.2.3 into 1.3.0-SNAPSHOT.
-Note that the snapshot flag works with all three types of normal version increment.
+Note that the `snapshot` flag works with all three types of normal version increment.

 ```
-$ mvn semver:patch
+$ mvn semver:increment-patch
 ```

 increments 1.2.3-beta.1 into 1.2.4